Azure/azure-functions-sql-extension/benchmark/README.md

 ```

 ## Results
-The test results will be generated in the BenchmarDotNet.Artifacts folder.
+The test results will be generated in the BenchmarkDotNet.Artifacts folder.